vigneshbhuvan-nus/tp/docs/UserGuide.md

     Figure 7.
 Editing an entry

     Your screen should look like Figure 7.
-    The previous command modified the translation of the entry from `Iruka` to `イルカ`.
+    The previous command that you entered modified the translation of the entry from `Iruka` to `イルカ`.
 Notice that now the first entry in the entries tab has the word `Dolphin` and the translation `イルカ`.
 Congratulations!
 You have now created a brand new deck called `Japanese Animals` with a new entry of the word `Dolphin` and the translation `イルカ`.
 Try adding a few more entries into GreenTea!